hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 > [!NOTE]
 > This do not apply to version 4 and above of the client.
 It is kept here for reference only until we document how to achieve the same result in version 4 and above.

-If a member does not accept a connection within the specified timeout, the client will retries a specified amount of times waiting for some amount of time  between each tries.
-Ddefault value for attempts is `2`, and for delay is 3000ms.
+If a member does not accept a connection within the specified timeout, the client will retry a specified amount of times waiting for some amount of time  between each tries.
+Default value for attempts is `2`, and for delay is 3000ms.

 ## TLS/SSL